Ovarian cancer is cancer that starts in the ovaries. The ovaries are the female reproductive organs that produce eggs.

 Cancer - ovaries

-- Women who have had breast cancer or have a family history of breast or ovarian cancer have an increased risk of ovarian cancer (due to defect in the BRCA1 or BRCA2 genes).
+- Women who have had breast cancer or have a family history of breast or ovarian cancer have an increased risk for ovarian cancer (due to defects in genes such as BRCA1 or BRCA2 ).

 - Older women are at highest risk of developing ovarian cancer.
 Most deaths from ovarian cancer occur in women age 55 and older.